mdoliner/LilWizards/README.md

 =====

 A fighting game built with HTML5, CSS, and Javscript.
-The world's wizards have been transformed into their younger selves, and must fight to gain their original forms.
+The world's wizards have been transformed into their younger selves and must fight to regain their original forms.
-Play with up to three friends/enemies for maximum fun, or enter the game by yourself to fight sad approximations of your friends.
+Play with up to three friends/enemies for maximum fun or enter the game by yourself to fight sad approximations of your friends.

 ###Features